sendwithus/confidence/README.md

 ***Parameters:***

- - `variant`: the data you want to add
+ - `variant`: the variant object you'd like to add to this A/B test

 ``` js
 // first, create some variants